mxmoss/FLLCalculator/README.md

 1. Separate the data from the challenges so the calculator can be easily updated each new FLL season
 1. Learn more about Bootstrap formatting
 1. Better understand React forms

+# Disclaimer
+This calculator is in no way associated with First Lego League (FLL) or the Lego company and is not meant as a definitive authority for the robot challenge.
+Portions of copyrighted materials are used for educational purposes under fair use laws.
+Participants in FLL should refer to the FLL Rules and website for any questions about scoring the robot game.